 We were asked about food allergies and special requirements when we ordered the selection.
 As usual, we had the full course menu, with wine matching for my companion, which focused on natural wines, and juice matching for me.
 Yeah….
 I need to ride my bike back home… otherwise I get stranded somewhere, if I drink the wine matching.
 My bike still does not know how to drive home.

 We had one snack which was presented beautifully and tasted great.
-Next, we had large pieces of sourdough bread which was warm and baked at the restaurant own bakery.
+Next, we had large pieces of sourdough bread which were warm and baked at the restaurant own bakery.
 The bread tasted delicious and we enjoyed it while waiting for our meal.

 Finally the first course arrive, and it was a half onion cooked with some birch sap.
 I was a bit disappointed with this dish, as there was no presentation.
 It was quite plain and not up to the standard of Michelin star restaurants.
 We also have to obtain and select our own cutlery which was stored inside the table locker.
 What a new low design for Michelin star restaurant !